The ADA x BT1 Collab

 Imagine SpotlightsImagine Camp includes a weekly speaker series that takes place all throughout Imagine Camp as a part of the ADA x BT1 Collab, hosted by Rob Howe.
 The series - "Imagine Spotlights" - features conversations with inspirational individuals affected by diabetes and offers a fun learning experience for campers and their families.
 New interviews launch weekly on Thursdays at 4pm PT / 7pm ET on Beyond Type 1's Facebook.MORE

-From Friday, June 25 to Tuesday, June 29th, the biggest diabetes conference of the year took place virtually for the second year in a row – the American Diabetes Association’s 81st Annual Scientific Sessions.
-This annual meeting brought together researchers, healthcare providers, diabetes technology companies, and many more from around the globe.
+Each year, the biggest diabetes conference—American Diabetes Association’s Scientific Sessions—takes place.
+Over the course of five days, this annual meeting brings together researchers, healthcare providers, diabetes technology companies, and many more from around the globe.

-During these five days, there were more than 1,400 original research presentations and over 180 sessions on the latest advancements in research, treatment, and care for people with diabetes.
-The Beyond Type 1 team attended the conference and live-updated on Twitter.
+During these five days, there are more than 1,400 original research presentations and over 180 sessions on the latest advancements in research, treatment, and care for people with diabetes.
+The Beyond Type 1 team attends the conference both in person and virtually, providing detailed coverage on dozens of topics and live-updates on Twitter.

 Read more breaking news at Beyond Type 2.